 Q: Should I file for Chapter 7 or Chapter 13?

-Generally, Chapter 13 is selected because the client wants to save a house from foreclosure, strip off a second mortgage, or has high income.
+Generally, Chapter 13 is selected because the client wants to stop foreclosure, strip off a second mortgage, or has high income.
 Also, Chapter 13 discharges certain debts that Chapter 7 does not.
-To determine which chapter is right for you contact our Sacramento bankruptcy lawyer at (916) 596-1018 and schedule a free consultation.
+To determine which chapter is right for you contact our bankruptcy lawyer at (916) 596-1018 and schedule a free consultation.

 Q: What is the difference between Chapter 7 and 13?

 Sacramento Bankruptcy Lawyer Answer: Chapter 13 allows you to retain the non-exempt property and pay your creditors over 3-5 years.
 Chapter 7 involves the liquidation of nonexempt assets with the proceeds distributed to your creditors.
 Most Chapter 7 cases are no-asset cases meaning that there is no liquidation.
 Before filing your bankruptcy lawyer will determine which assets are exempt and nonexempt.